 - How is the value of liveness in performance transforming in an age of social media and/or in the context of the global pandemic?

 - How does theatre performance and scholarship allow for a valuing of unproductivity, of failure, or of a lack of resilience?

 - What are the advantages and/or dangers of considering invisible labour outside of economic terms?

-Papers, artist talks, and practice demonstrations should be of maximum 20 minutes duration.
-Proposals for workshops and performances must specify activity length (a maximum of 1hour duration is recommended).
-Proposals for other, non-standard presentation formats are also encouraged.
+Format for submissions: Papers, artist talks, and practice demonstrations should be of maximum 15 minutes duration.
+Proposals for workshops, screenings, and performances must specify activity length (a maximum of 50 minutes duration is recommended).
+Conference organisers will be in touch to discuss any changes needed due to the specifities of an online platform.
+Proposals for other, non-standard online presentation formats are also encouraged.

 Please include the following in your proposal: